vheun/wedo2/README.md

 <b>name</b>: You can hand over the exact name of your object.
 If two objects have the same name, the first match will count.<br>
 <b>number</b>: You can separate the WeDo calls by providing just a number value (0,1,2,...).

-Set the name of your WeDo
+Set the name of your WeDo.
+If you use more then one device, this a good place to define names to differentiate specific WeDo's.
 ~~~~
 wedo.setDeviceName(yourName, (optional) device);
 ~~~~